Policyholders give health insurance plans lousy marks for customer service, according to a new study released by J.D. Power.

 For more, check out “3 Ways a Health Savings Account Can Improve Your Finances.”

 Not eligible for an HSA?
-Check out “5 Ways Anyone Can Save on Out-of-Pocket Health Care Costs.”
+Check out “7 Ways Anyone Can Cut Their Health Care Costs.”